 A pedestrian and emergency vehicle access will be provided, utilising the existing bridge over the railway cutting.
 Provision will be made for a future pedestrian access into the site from the disused railway cutting to the south-east corner of the site.
+Existing residents at Old Malling Farm will be able to use the railway bridge to access their properties in a similar way to as they currently do, and they will also be able to use the new vehicular access created for the wider development.
 Access to the existing properties at Old Malling Farm will be via a lane which connects to the spine street.